uhmanoaslist/uhmanoaslist.github.io/index.md

 All of these functionalities are tentative and have not been developed yet, this page will update as progress has been made in development.

+# Community Feedback
+Jason Connell says
+*Clean looking website, likes how it works, and little hard to navigate*

+Jacob Connell says
+ *Maybe have a different color scheme, easy to use, and very functional*

+Josh Kamisugi says
+*Good idea ,could be more appealing, but overall good functionality*

+Cameron Lee says
+*Good concept,a bit similar to craigslist, could make more user friendly, good functionality*

+Lauren Miguel says
+*I like the colors, I like how everything is set up, it's simple, could be more appealing to the eye*

 # User Guide

 Each user will start with the landing page, which provides basic information as to what UHManoasList is.
 New and returning users must create a new account or sign in to gain full access to the website.